 Rare Pepes have also been credited as the first blockchain centric artwork to dynamically change appearance.
 Which Pepe card(s) was used here?

 Joe: What you’re referring to is SCHROEPEPE which uses a quirk in the way PNGs are encoded to overlay two different images and depending on the browser you’re using to the view the wallet one or the other will be displayed.
 If you want to know more about how this works, I’d recommend contacting the artist @netindexed on Twitter.

-What do you believe is the most underrated or undervalued aspect about Rare Pepes as NFTs and a community?
+What is the most underrated or undervalued aspect about Rare Pepes as NFTs and a community?